 The church scene was shot in the Mojave Desert outside of Lancaster, California.
 Keep an eye out during this scene, for cameos by Samuel L. Jackson as the dead organ player, and Bo Svenson as the preacher.

 The license plate for Buck's truck is a Texas plate that reads PSY WGN.
 When the movie is shown on network television, and the name of the truck is edited to "Party Wagon", the license plate remains the same.

-Sofie Fatale's cell phone ring is "Auld Lang Syne", specifically the tune for the line, "Should old acquaintance be forgot".
-However, the tune is also a popular tradition in Japan where it is known as "Hotaru no Hikari".
-This version contains totally different lyrics and is commonly associated with graduation ceremonies.
+Sofie Fatale's cell phone ring is "Auld Lang Syne", specifically the tune for the line, "Should auld acquaintance be forgot".
+However, the tune is also a popular tradition in Japan, where it is known as "Hotaru no Hikari".
+This version contains completely different lyrics, and is commonly associated with graduation ceremonies.

 During the scene when O-Ren Ishii celebrates her ascension to the head of the Tokyo Yakuza, she is wearing a black kimono.
 It is a kurotomesode with long sleeves (dangling near the floor).
 The kurotomesode is the most formal kimono, is for married women only, and would only be made with short sleeves.

 The music sampled for "Ode to O-Ren Ishii" is the title track from the film The Psychic (1977).
 Since an instrumental version is not included on the soundtrack, it has become an increasingly popular download.